${\rm G}_2$-instantons on generalised Kummer constructions: Introduction

+\begin{remark} We will specify in \fullref{def:acyclic} and \fullref{def:rigid}, respectively, what it means for a $\rG_2$--instanton, and thus for a flat connection, being a particular instance of a $\rG_2$--instanton, to be acyclic and for an ASD instanton to be infinitesimally rigid. \end{remark}

+\begin{remark} We equip the adjoint bundles $\frg_{E_j}$ and $\frg_E$ with the inner product arising from the negative of the Killing form on the Lie algebra $\frg$ associated with $G$. \end{remark}

+It is not unreasonable to expect that under certain topological assumptions all $\rG_2$--instantons on $\rG_2$--manifolds arsing from Joyce's generalised Kummer construction close to the degenerate limit come from a suitable generalisation of our construction.
+Optimistically, one could hope that this will some day make the (so far conjectural) $\rG_2$ Casson invariant accessible to computation.

-The analysis involved in the proof of Theorem~\ref{thm:a} is similar to unpublished work of Brendle on the Yang--Mills equation in higher dimension \cite{Brendle2003} and Pacard--Ritoré's work on the Allen--Cahn equation \cite{Pacard2003}, however our assumptions lead to some simplifications.
-From a geometric perspective our result can be viewed as a higher dimensional analogue Kronheimer's work on ASD instantons on Kummer surfaces \cite{Kronheimer1991}.
+The proof of \fullref{thm:a} is based on a gluing construction.
+The analysis involved is similar to work on $\Spin(7)$--instantons in Lewis' DPhil thesis~\cite{Lewis1998}, unpublished work of Brendle on the Yang--Mills equation in higher dimension~\cite{Brendle2003} and Pacard--Ritor\'e's work on the Allen--Cahn equation~\cite{Pacard2003}.
+From a geometric perspective our result can be viewed as a higher-dimensional analogue of Kronheimer's work on ASD instantons on Kummer surfaces~\cite{Kronheimer1991}.

-Here is an outline of this article.
-To benefit the reader Sections~\ref{sec:review}, \ref{sec:g2i}, \ref{sec:kummer} and \ref{sec:asdale} contain some foundational material on $\rG_2$--manifolds and $\rG_2$--instantons as well as brief reviews of Joyce's generalised Kummer construction and Kronheimer's and Nakajima's work on ASD instantons on ALE spaces.
-In Section~\ref{sec:approx} we define the notion of gluing data and prove the first part of Theorem~\ref{thm:a}.
-We also introduce weighted Hölder spaces adapted to the problem at hand and prove that the connection $A_t$ is a good approximation to a $\rG_2$--instanton.
-In Section~\ref{sec:model} we set up the analytical problem underlying the proof of Theorem~\ref{thm:a} and discuss the properties of a model for the linearised problem.
-We complete the proof of Theorem~\ref{thm:a} in Section~\ref{sec:deform}.
-A number of examples with $G=\SO(3)$ are constructed in Section~\ref{sec:ex}, before we close our exposition with a short discussion of the relevance of our work to computing a conjectural $\rG_2$ Casson invariant and hint at potential future applications in Section~\ref{sec:discuss}.
+Here is an outline of the article.
+Sections~\ref{sec:review}, \ref{sec:g2i}, \ref{sec:kummer} and \ref{sec:asdale} contain some foundational material on $\rG_2$--manifolds and $\rG_2$--instantons as well as brief reviews of Joyce's generalised Kummer construction and Kronheimer and Nakajima's work on ASD instantons on ALE spaces.
+The proof of \fullref{thm:a} begins in earnest in \fullref{sec:approx}, where we construct approximate $\rG_2$--instantons from gluing data and introduce weighted H\"older spaces adapted to the problem at hand.
+In \fullref{sec:model} we set up the analytical problem underlying the proof of \fullref{thm:a} and discuss a model for the linearised problem.
+We complete the proof of \fullref{thm:a} in \fullref{sec:deform}.
+A number of concrete examples of $\rG_2$--instantons with $G=\SO(3)$ are constructed in \fullref{sec:ex}.